animist-io/whale-island/README.md

 #### Message Publication

-You can publish a message over Bluetooth LE on an arbitrary characteristic from any whale-island node and receive delivery confirmation by:
+You can publish a message to mobile clients on a contract-defined BLE characteristic at any whale-island node and receive delivery confirmation when the client reads it by:

 + Generating a new v4 uuid with [node-uuid](https://www.npmjs.com/package/node-uuid) **and**

-+ Making a message publication request through the deployed AnimistEvent contract at `0xf802....cde`.
++ Making a message publication request through the deployed AnimistEvent contract at `0xf802....cde` **and**

++ Implementing two public contract methods with the following function signatures:
+  * `isAuthorizedToReadMessage( address client, string uuid ) constant returns (bool result)`
+  * `confirmMessageDelivery( address client, string uuid, uint64 time )`

+**Example**
 ```javascript
 import 'AnimistEvent.sol';